 When I was designing the Cottesloe swimsuit pattern, the most important thing to me was to make sure it was a great fitting pattern, but also…that it was a classic swimsuit to give you guys heaps of opportunity to make it your own!
-That’s what this post is all about; we’ve got all the ideas you’ll ever need to turn your Cottesloe swimsuit into your favourite piece this summer.
+That’s what this post is all about; we’ve got all the inspiration and ideas you’ll ever need to turn your Cottesloe swimsuit into your favourite piece this summer.

 Instead of keeping to one fabric for your swimsuit, why not try mixing it up?